philgyford/django-syncr/README.md

 ### Brightkite

-**No longer works.** Brightkite have removed their "check in" functionality which this app used to sync.
-This app may be removed in future.
+**No longer works.**

+Brightkite have removed their "check in" functionality which this app used to sync.

 ### Magnolia

-**Service no longer exists.** This app has been removed.
+**Service no longer exists.**